Using Two Unusual Boarding & Deplaning Methods

 For the vast majority of commercial flights today, passengers board and deplane using one of three methods.
 They either walk through a jet bridge and onto the plane, walk across the tarmac and onto a set of detachable air stairs, or they walk across the tarmac to board a smaller regional jet using stairs that are attached to the door.
-During my travels in 2022, I had two experiences that were outside of these standard ways of boarding and deplaning.
+During my travels over the past year, I had two experiences that were outside of these standard ways of boarding and deplaning.

 Ryanair’s Built-In Retractable Stairs

 Many regional jets have built in staircases attached to their doors but larger planes generally rely on jet bridges or air stairs.
 Ryanair’s Boeing 737 aircraft are an exception.
 On my trip with Ryanair between Gatwick Airport in London to Dublin, I experienced their built-in boarding stairs for the first time.
 Boeing offers built-in boarding staircases that mechanically deploy and retract under the boarding door, but few customers have ordered the option.
 Ryanair has taken full advantage of this feature though.

 As a low-cost carrier, Ryanair is out to lower its costs and one way to do so is to avoid paying fees at airports.
 With built-in staircases on their planes, Ryanair can avoid fees that airports and ground handling companies charge for using movable airstairs or jetways.
 A very typical Ryanair boarding configuration is to board passengers through the front door using the built-in stairs and through the back door using movable airstairs at the same time.
 Using both doors helps the airline speed up the boarding and deplaning processes.
 I’ve known about Ryanair’s built-in stairs for a while now but have never used them, so needless to say I was quite excited when I saw them in use on my flights.

 Passenger Transfer Vehicles in Montreal